 Conflict of interest is not a precise term, and it is subject to interpretation of degree.
-That is, an activity or interest may be deemed a conflict of interest when practiced with regularity and not so when practiced only rarely or in such a way as to constitute no possible diversion of resources or diminuation of effort.
+That is, an activity or interest may be deemed a conflict of interest when practiced with regularity and not so when practiced only rarely or in such a way as to constitute no possible diversion of resources or diminution of effort.
 Similarly, although activities such as teaching in the University without compensation or serving on national advisory panels can become "conflicts of interest" because of the diversion of time and effort, there will generally be a considerably greater tolerance for such extramural or intramural activities that do not bring direct private gain than for those that either do or might.

 006.3 GENERAL POLICIES

-All extramural and intramural activities should be cleared through the individual's immediate supervisor when these activities constitute a possible conflict of interest as defined in 006.2 and Policy 005.
+All extramural and intramural activities should be cleared through the individual's immediate supervisor when these activities constitute a possible conflict of interest as defined in Section 006.2 and the Conflict of Interest Policy 005.
 Written documentation should be provided by the employees explaining the extramural and intramural activity.
 Documentation supporting the activity must be signed by the employee and the supervisor.
 The documentation should have a specific end date (no later than one year but subject to renewal).
 It is the employee’s responsibility to update the documentation if the reporting relationship changes (such as a new supervisor).

 Extramural activities may not divert or diminish the work of a staff member, nor draw on University resources except incidentally and never to the detriment of the University.
 It is particularly important that extramural activities not use University supplies, telephone, postage, and the like, nor, except incidentally, space or clerical facilities unless full reimbursement is documented.